meieda/architecture-center/docs/microservices/ci-cd.md

 For local development and testing, use Docker to run the service inside a container.
 As part of this process, you may need to run other containers that have mock services or test databases needed for local testing.
 You could use Docker Compose to coordinate these containers, or use Minikube to run Kubernetes locally.

-When the code is ready, open a PR and merge into master.
+When the code is ready, open a pull request and merge into master.
 This will start a job on build server:

 1. Build the code assets.
 2. Run unit tests against the code.